 Two Greek Inscriptions from Axum

-In the following file collects two different inscriptions that modern scholars attribute to the reign of Ezana.
+This item collects two different inscriptions that modern scholars attribute to the reign of Ezana.
 Those inscriptions start with the word Source, while the explanatory notes start with the word Note.
 The numbers in parentheses give the volume number followed by the page numbers in the original printed version where these notes and inscriptions are found.
 Please ask me if you have difficulty citing this source.

 Link to the source: Two Greek Inscriptions from Axum